KristianKristensen1/Bowling/Readme.txt

 each frame is stored in the frame.

 Frame:
 The Frame class is responsible for validating the value of the rolls and for determining if the Frame is a strike or a spare.
+The frame is also responsible for determining if it is complete, so the game nows when to start the next frame.
 Dividing the rolls in frames is necessary to track the progress of the game and to validate the value of second rolls in the frame.

 LastFrame:
 Inherits from Frame class, but overrides logic for validation and frame completion, since special rules applies for the last frame of the game.
-This could be solved in different ways, but this way all the special logic regarding the final frame is located here.
+This way all the special logic regarding the final frame is located here.

 Program:
 Creates a console that can be used to interact with the BowlingGame.
 Just intended as a way to play around with the game.
 Uses ConsoleTables to draw the scoreboard.